DaviZCodes/vercel-hobby-collaboration-github-actions/README.md

 3. Inside the `.github/workflows` folder, create a `preview.yaml` file
 4. Copy the following code snippet and paste it to the `preview.yaml` file, then commit your changes
    1. Please note that it adds `main` to `branches-ignore:` which means all branches can trigger the workflow
-   2. Configure to your needs and add your `[branch-name]` to a `branch:` if you only want the workflow to run on a specific branch
+   2. Configure to your needs and add your `[branch-name]` to a `branches:` if you only want the workflow to run on a specific branch

 ```
 name: Vercel Preview Deployment